odumancic/terraform_example/README.md

 }
 </code></pre>

-This code is tested on AWS.
+This code was tested on AWS.

 Explanation:
 Users will be created with the "aws_iam_user" module from the "iam_users" dictionary.
 This will create normal user in the AWS, since this is dictionary we can add additional keys if needed (like tags, etc.).